rondolu/yahoo-fantasy-nba/README.md

 # Yahoo Fantasy NBA Stats Scraper

-This project fetches MLB player data from the Yahoo Fantasy Sports API for the 2025 season and exports it to a CSV file.
+This project fetches NBA player data from the Yahoo Fantasy Sports API for the 2025 season and exports it to a CSV file.

 ## Prerequisites